Wide Boosting: Wide boosting

 With this formulation, $q$ is the output dimension of $f(X)$, and $\beta$, using matrix multiplication, gives $f(X)\beta$ a dimension that matches $Y$.

 If we think of $\beta$ as part of the loss function, wide boosting is a form of gradient boosting and can make use of existing theory and methods to find $f$.
+Namely $f$ can be additive decision trees, the usual method of estimating $f$ in GB models.
 If $L(Y,\cdot)$ is convex in its second argument, $L(Y,\cdot \beta)$ is convex also.
 This property further preserves some convergence properties of note in \cite{grubb2011generalized}.
 For major existing implementations of gradient boosting (\texttt{XGBoost} \citep{xgboost}, \texttt{LightGBM} \citep{lightgbm}, \texttt{CatBoost} \citep{catboost}), wide boosting can be implemented by simply providing these frameworks with the right gradient and hessian calculations.
-We give explicit calculations of gradients and hessians in Section \ref{gradhes}.
+We give general calculations of gradients and hessians in Appendix \ref{gradhes}.